 Although this was a relatively small study, the incidence of biphasic anaphylaxis combined with the inability to predict which patients will endure such reactions means it is imperative to visit the local emergency department whenever someone suffers an anaphylactic reaction.

-It should also be noted that it is possible for the second phase of a biphasic reaction to occur more than eight hours after the initial reaction, so sufferers of anaphylaxis should remain vigilant even after they are released from the emergency department.
+It should also be noted that since it is possible for the second phase of a biphasic reaction to occur more than eight hours after the initial reaction, sufferers of anaphylaxis should remain vigilant even after they are released from the emergency department.